 Victory Electric believes in investing in the future by providing opportunities for tomorrow’s leaders.

+Each year Victory selects four high school juniors from our service area to participate in one of two Youth Trip experiences.
 Electric Cooperative Youth Tour to Washington, D.C., provides students the opportunity to see their nation’s capital up close, learn about the political process, and interact with elected officials.
 From touring the Smithsonian museums and many memorials to cruising on the Potomac River you will be sure to capture memories that last a lifetime.

 Cooperative Youth Leadership Camp is a week-long event in Steamboat Springs, Colorado.
 Leadership Camp engages participants in leadership activities with other attendees from high schools in Colorado, Oklahoma, Kansas and Wyoming.
-From rafting on the Colorado River, touring a power plant, and exploring downtown Steamboat Springs you will be sure to captures memories that last a lifetime.
+From rafting on the Colorado River, touring a power plant, and exploring downtown Steamboat Springs you will create lasting memories to cherish forever.

 Electric Cooperative Youth Tour